bod-endava/e-toast-ds/README.md

 #### CSS

 sass as CSS preprocessor
-node-sass for NodeJs bindings for sass
+dart-sass for sass compilation node for some pre compilation scripts

 #### React

 Jest for unit testing

 ### Setting up

 #### Prerequisites

+##### Package manager

 mac: if you do not have homebrew, it is adviced to install it since it makes the installation process a lot easier https://brew.sh/